-When sending cash remittances or wire transfer from abroad to an account with BDO, BPI, Metrobank, Landbank, DBP, or any other Philippine bank, you’ll surely need the SWIFT Code of the bank.
+When sending cash remittances or wire transfer to a bank account in the Philippines (such as BDO, BPI, Metrobank, Landbank, DBP, etc.), you’ll surely need the SWIFT Code of the bank.

-Make sure you’re using the right bank code because if you provide the wrong digits, your remittance will not be delivered.
-Worse, you might even get charged some fee for incorrect numbers or typo mistakes in the transaction.
+Make sure you’re using the right bank code because if you provide the wrong digits, your remittance might not be delivered.
+Worse, you might even get charged a hefty fee for providing incorrect SWIFT Codes or making typo errors in the transaction.

-I remember one time when I was still working abroad and I sent a wire transfer to my family in the Philippines.
-I used the wrong Swift Code (which I got from some apparently unreliable source on the internet) but the remittance bank accepted the money transfer transaction.
-I was told the remittance will be sent in 2-3 days and I thought everything would be fine.
+I remember one time when I was still working abroad and I sent a wire transfer to the Philippines.
+Apparently I used the wrong SWIFT Code (which I got from some unreliable source on the internet) but my originating bank still accepted the money transfer request.
+I was told the remittance would be completed in 2-3 days and I thought everything would be just fine.

-But 3 days later, my family in the Philippines said the money was still not yet deposited to their bank account.
-The very next day, I went to the remittance bank to inquire and that’s when they told me that the money transfer did not go through!
-They told me the wire transfer was rejected because I provided the wrong Swift Code.
-Worse, they charged me $10 for that failed transaction!
+But 3 days later, my recipient in the Philippines told me the money was still not yet deposited in his bank account.
+The very next day, I went to my remittance bank to inquire and that’s when they told me that the money transfer did not go through!

-That’s why we made this list — containing bank Swift Codes or BIC of financial institutions in the Philippines — which we personally and individually verified to be correct, so that you won’t have to experience the same mistake I did!
+Yes, it was my fault that I got the wrong information from an unreliable website back then, so don’t make the same mistake now.
+That’s the reason we made this list — containing bank Swift Codes or BIC of financial institutions in the Philippines — which we individually verified to be correct, so that you won’t have to experience the same mistake I did!

 Check out below the complete, accurate, and most updated list of SWIFT codes for banks and financial institutions in the Philippines!